alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ###Exercise-2
 #### Putting `ansible` directory under git control.
-1. Switch to the terminal window
+1. Switch to the terminal window (docker quick start)
 2. `cd training`
 3. `cd ansible`
 4. Follow the instructions from the gitlab site to create a new repository.